+As a rehab in Texas, we know that millions of people in the United States suffer from drug addictions.
 These drugs cause addictions because of their interactions with naturally occurring chemicals in the brain, known as neurotransmitters.
 Essentially, all mind-altering substances have the potential to impact the brain’s reward and processing systems, as well as the balance of these chemicals.
-Dopamine is a neurotransmitter that is especially impacted by drugs and is used to send signals of pleasure and is involved in learning, creating memories, movement, and coordination.
-We’re discussing the connection between addiction and chemical imbalance in the brain as well as the functions of these chemicals.
+Dopamine is a neurotransmitter that is especially impacted by drugs.
+It is used to send signals of pleasure and is involved in learning, creating memories, movement, and coordination.
+We’re discussing how drugs can cause a chemical imbalance in the brain and how such a scenario should be handled.

-Chemical imbalance refers to either an excess or a deficiency in the production of certain neurotransmitters, or chemical messengers, in the brain and body.
+The definition of chemical imbalance refers to either an excess or a deficiency in the production of certain neurotransmitters, or chemical messengers, in the brain and body.
 Common neurotransmitters that are often out of balance in people with mood disorders and addictions are dopamine, serotonin, and norepinephrine.
 The causes of chemical imbalance in the brain can include a variety of things, one of the most concerning being drug abuse.
 It’s common for long-term addicts to experience a chemical imbalance due to drugs.